 1. Snails must have their own ticket on French trains

 Snails on a train!
 While it sounds like the French remake of the infamous movie starring Samuel L. Jackson, it turns out it’s just a reminder that animals weighing less than five kilos must travel with their own ticket.
 That includes the French’s favorite breakfast treat, as a non-plussed Frenchman found out in 2008 while transporting his snail harvest on the TGV.

 Find out how many snails the French consume per year in our guide to French cuisine.

 2. You can’t name your pig Napoléon

 If it turns out Napoleon wasn’t in fact ridiculously short, he sure acted like he had a complex.
 It was illegal to make fun of him, including specifically to name your pig after him.
-That weird 19th century law is still in effect today in France.
+That weird 19th-century law is still in effect today in France.
 So, you can call your pig whatever you like, but certainly not Napoléon.
-Ironically, did you know Napoléon is the ruler who established today’s French civil code?
+Ironically, did you know that Napoléon is the ruler who established today’s French civil code?

 3. Don’t kiss in a French train station